 A property is negatively geared when the rental income is LESS than the property expenses including interest on the loan.

-Well, you are probably thinking aren't investment properties supposed to make you money?
-Who in their right mind would invest in a loss-making situation?
+Well, you’re probably thinking, aren't investment properties supposed to make you money?
+Who would invest in a loss-making situation?

-In an upward moving market such as Sydney in April 2021, an argument could be made that you would be happy to pay (or lose) $5,200 per year to hold a property because the property is going up in value by $50,000 to $100,000 or more per year during the boom.
+In an upward-trajectory market such as Sydney circa April 2021, an argument could be made that you would be happy to pay (or lose) $5,200 per year to hold a property because the property is going up in value by $50,000 to $100,000 or more per year during the boom.

-So negative gearing is one strategy that could be considered, in the right market, with the right interest rates, deposit, and strategy.
-It should be kept in mind that negative gearing would reduce your overall borrowing capacity if you were hoping to create a portfolio of properties.
+Therefore, negative gearing is one strategy that could be considered in the right market; with the right interest rates, deposits, and strategies.
+Keep in mind that negative gearing would reduce your overall borrowing capacity if you were hoping to create a portfolio of properties.

 Ok, so what is positive gearing?
 A property is positively geared when the rental income is MORE than the property expenses including interest on the loan.

 You do not need to contribute anything; the property is fully self-sufficient.
-A cashflow-positive property will help most people sleep better at night because you just do not have that extra monthly financial burden.
+A cash flow-positive property will help most people sleep better at night because the financial burden is minimised.